JonathanHarford/discord_epyc_ts/docs/PRD.md

 - **Test Mode**: A special mode that allows administrators to create and control test players, with shorter timeouts and relaxed requirements for faster testing
 - **Announcement Channel**: The channel where new games/seasons are announced
 - **Completed Channel**: The channel where the bot posts the full sequence of a completed season (defaults to same as announcement channel)
-- **Admin Channel**: The private channel where the bot posts flagged turns and admin-related messages
+- **Admin Channel**: The private channel where the bot posts flagged turns and admin-related messages.
+If this is not set, turns cannot be flagged and admin messages will be sent to the announcement channel.
-- **Uncensored Channel**: A private channel where uncensored games can be played
+- **Uncensored Channel**: An optional private channel where uncensored games can be played

 ## Moderation Terminology